CristianGOEN/SimplePSXDialogueController/README.md

 - You can also group dialogues with the dialogues class from create > Dialogues

+- There are two events to track when a dialogue starts (onDialogueStart) or ends (onDialogueEnd):

 ### Timed Dialogue

 - A dialogue that is independant from a normal dialogue and shows on their own on a limited time (if time is nullable will get the default value set).